thekosmix/Java-FbChatBot/README.md

 # Java-FbChatBot
-Webhook implementation in java, contracts and PoJos of webhook.
-This project can be used to setup fb messenger bot webhook with exisitng tomcat/jetty/java project.
+This is an implementation of Fb chat bot in java.
+It shows how to create Fb messenger webhook in java, contracts and PoJos of webhook.
+This project can be used to setup fb messenger webhook with existing tomcat/jetty/java project.

 ## How to setup
  - read [HOWTO.md] (HOWTO.md)